 A community reserve volunteer would only be asked to help in the event of a local, major crisis.

 British Red Cross emergency response managers, in partnership with local councils and the emergency services, would take into consideration the size of the emergency, whether existing volunteers were stretched, and the need for extra support.

-Community reserve volunteers would assist regular British Red Cross volunteers with practical tasks relevant to the crisis, like preparing kit and equipment, filling sandbags, sorting supplies and making refreshments.
+Community reserve volunteers would also assist regular British Red Cross volunteers with practical tasks relevant to other crises, such as flooding or fires, like preparing kit and equipment, filling sandbags, sorting supplies and making refreshments.

 This extra help allows the emergency services, local councils and regular Red Cross volunteers to provide even more support to people in crisis.